MinecraftForge/Documentation/docs/advanced/accesstransformers.md

 }
 ```

+After adding or modifying the Access Transformer, the gradle project must be refreshed for the transformations to take effect.

 During development, the AT file can be anywhere specified by the line above.
 However, when loading in a non-development environment, Forge will only search for the exact path of `META-INF/accesstransformer.cfg` in your JAR file.

 Comments